-The Olympus PEN-F and the Panasonic Lumix DMC-GX8 are two enthusiast cameras that were officially introduced, respectively, in January 2016 and July 2015.
+The Olympus PEN-F and the Panasonic Lumix DMC-GX8 are two enthusiast cameras that were announced, respectively, in January 2016 and July 2015.
 Both the PEN-F and the GX8 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 Both cameras offer a resolution of 20.2 megapixel.

 The physical size and weight of the Olympus PEN-F and the Panasonic GX8 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the PEN-F – represents 100 percent across all the size and weight measures).
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the PEN-F – represents the basis or 100 percent across all the size and weight measures).